bentomhall/nih-system/homebrewery/world/player-options.md

 *Charisma (Deception) Advanced Skill Trick*

 As a reaction when you are targeted by an attack or ability that only targets you, you swap places with one willing creature within 5 feet of you.
 They become the target of the ability.
 This movement does not provoke opportunity attacks.
-Once you do so, you cannot do so again during that same encounter or for one minute, whichever is shorter.
+Once you do so, you cannot do so again until you next roll initiative or for one minute, whichever is shorter.

 #### Befriend Wild Animal

 *Wisdom (Animal Handling) Advanced Skill Trick*

 As an action, you can attempt to soothe an angry creature that does not speak any language or befriend a wary one.
-The creature must make a Charisma saving throw, at advantage if it is actively hostile to you.
+The creature must make a Charisma saving throw, with advantage if it is actively hostile to you.
 On a failure, the creature becomes friendly.
 Originally non-hostile creatures may follow you and protect you as long as you feed them and do not harm them, although they are still wild animals and they are not under your control.

 #### Bond Breaker